 So it is with writers’ conferences – the essential ingredients may be present, but it takes skilled and knowledgeable chefs, like Kathryn Petrocelli and her fabulous Book Passage crew, to turn those ingredients into a mystery writers’ conference that makes addicts out of writers like me.

-If you want to see for yourself what sixty some writers and I enjoyed over four days in California, here is the link to the 2012 Book Passage Mystery Writers Conference.
+If you want to see for yourself what sixty some writers and I enjoyed over four days in California, here’s a link to Book Passage – you’ll find details about the current year’s conference under the tab “Corte Madera Events”.